rsc-solid-data/rsc-solid-data.github.io/apply.md

 ## Timeline & Application Process

+### Prerequisites

+We will assess whether you will be a good fit for the target course content from reading your statements supplied with your application.
+For the course itself, you'll need to bring a laptop with you.

 ### Applications Open – March
 We’ll start accepting applications in **March**.
 You can apply through this [webform](https://forms.office.com/e/9ZM0T04M0P).